adorobis/hacomfoairmqtt/README.md

 # hacomfoairmqtt
+Home Assistant integration for ComfoAir (*) devices via serial communication and MQTT

+*It is not compatible with the newer Q or Aeris Next models as they use a different communication standard.

-Home Assistant integration for ComfoAir 350 device via serial communication and MQTT This work is based on scripts created for Domoticz integration https://github.com/AlbertHakvoort/StorkAir-Zehnder-WHR-930-Domoticz-MQTT
+This work is based on scripts created for Domoticz integration https://github.com/AlbertHakvoort/StorkAir-Zehnder-WHR-930-Domoticz-MQTT

-`src/ca350` - python script to communicate with the CA350 unit via serial port, publish data on MQTT broker and react to control messages
+`src/ca350.py` - python script to communicate with the Comfoair unit via serial port, publish data on MQTT broker and react to control messages

 `src/config.ini.dist` - sample configuration file.
 Needs to be renamed to config.ini and customized